ac-93/braille_rl/guide/guide.md

 cd python3-v4l2capture
 python setup.py install

-# install some additional packages
-pip install -r requirements.txt

 # test the installation by running a training script in simulation, from the base directory run
 python algos/dd_dqn_algo/train_discrete_model.py

 ```
 #### Recreating Experiments ####

 All experiment parameters are set in the `train_(discrete/cont)_model.py` scripts located in the corresponding algorithm directories.
 This will save configurations and if specified trained models to the specified `saved_models` directory.
 An example configuration for each of the possible environments and algorithm combinations for seed 1 is given in the `saved_models` directory.
 It is reccomended to use the simulated environment for fast prototyping.
 These training script examples can be copied and run in any directory.
+Training can also be stopped and resumed from a saved model using the `resume_training.py` scripts, this is helpful for running longer experiments on a physical robot.

 ### Running Experiments on Physical Platform ###